dgp1130/rules_prerender/README.md

 ## Installation

-NOTE: The project is not yet published, but this is the way it is expected to be installed.

 Start with a
 [`rules_nodejs`](https://github.com/bazelbuild/rules_nodejs#quickstart) project,
 if you already have one, great!
 If not, the easiest way to make one is: